MelissaZhao/Email-Trigger-Fortuna-Score-and-Duesseldorf-Weather/README.md

 The theme of this project aims to send the regular Email to football fan of Fortuna-Düsseldorf club about the football score of Fortuna and the weather in Düsseldorf on that day.

 ####  Structure:
-The project is mainly divided into five parts.
+The project is mainly divided into six parts.

 1. The first part uses Beautiful Soup to parse and extract the weather information of Düsseldorf from the weather forecast website.